VeganPorkChop/IntermediateCAD/README.md

 On step four I did not extrude the bottom or top cap correctly, this is because there are two faces that you need to extrude, the outer and inner portions of the circle.
 I only did the outer.
 Make sure you pay attention to the material, because the material change for the cylinder messed up my weight.
 ## Onshape Certification
 ### [Onshape Certificate](https://ti-user-certificates.s3.amazonaws.com/6e557ed6-d03d-4c48-9492-4d18d145d7a1/5ecc5164-5b8d-41ab-942f-329bd00dc8ea-graham-gilbert-schroeer-a20d8c3b-96ca-4178-8980-04e204ee991f-certificate.pdf)
+### Reflection

+Taking a CAD test that lasted for three hours can be a challenging and exhausting experience.
+During this time, one has to remain focused and engaged with the task at hand, which can be mentally taxing.
+However, it can also be a valuable learning experience that helps to develop critical skills and knowledge.

+One of the key takeaways from such a test is the importance of time management.
+With only three hours to complete the test, it becomes essential to plan and prioritize tasks effectively.
+This requires a clear understanding of the requirements and objectives of the test, as well as a solid grasp of the software and tools being used.

+Additionally, a CAD test can highlight areas where one may need to improve their skills or knowledge.
+This may include learning new techniques or approaches to problem-solving or becoming more familiar with specific features or functions of the software.
+By identifying these areas of weakness, one can take steps to improve their performance and become a more effective CAD user.

+Furthermore, taking a CAD test can also be a humbling experience.
+It can be challenging to confront one's limitations and areas of weakness, especially in a high-pressure environment.
+However, by recognizing these shortcomings and working to address them, one can become a more confident and capable CAD user.

+Finally, taking a CAD test can be an opportunity to reflect on the value of practice and preparation.
+As with any skill or discipline, becoming proficient in CAD requires consistent effort and practice.
+By dedicating time and effort to mastering the software and developing strong problem-solving skills, one can improve their performance on future tests and real-world projects.

+Overall, while taking a CAD test that lasted for three hours may have been challenging, it can also be a valuable learning experience that helps to develop critical skills and knowledge.
+By reflecting on the experience and working to improve weaknesses, one can become a more confident and capable CAD user.